You’re 26 weeks pregnant and in the second trimester.

 Doctors aren’t really sure what causes it, but it’s completely normal.

-You are likely to have trouble sleeping right now, and might experience headaches more frequently than usual.
+You are likely to have trouble sleeping right now, and you might experience headaches more frequently than usual.

-Remember to get exercise during the day.
+A 26 weeks pregnant, remember to do some exercise during the day.

-At 26 weeks pregnant, it’s normal to experience some swelling, which can come and go until baby arrives.
+At 26 weeks pregnant, it’s normal to experience some swelling, which can come and go until the baby arrives.